ManticoreGamesInc/platform-documentation/src/extensions.md

 * :fa-download: Download: <a title="Luacheck" href="https://github.com/mpeterv/luacheck/releases/download/0.23.0/luacheck.exe">luacheck.exe</a>
 * :fa-angle-double-right: Install: Copy `luacheck.exe` to a folder and add it to your `PATH` environment variable. ([HowTo](https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/))

-In addition, we provide a `.luacheckrc` settings file with all CORE API whitelisted so they don't show up as undeclared globals:
+In addition, we provide a `.luacheckrc` settings file with all CORE API whitelisted so they don't show up as undeclared global variables:

 * :fa-download: Download: <a title=".luacheckrc" href="/assets/luacheckrc.zip">luacheckrc.zip</a>
 * :fa-angle-double-right: Install: Extract the `.luacheckrc` file to your `CORE\Prod\Platform\Saved\Maps` folder.